 Quizzes are a great way for you to test students on the knowledge they've gained in class while saving yourself time on marking.
 You can set multiple-choice questions for students to answer within a time limit, or you can give them an unlimited time to answer.

 To begin, click + Create task from the menu on the left and select Quiz.
 You will then be taken to a form where you will fill in some general information about the task.

 First, enter the title for the task.
-This will appear on the public calendar, as well as the students' personal calendars and To-Do List.
+This will appear on the students' personal calendars and To-Do List.

 Describe the task for your students

 Fill this box with the information the students need to know about the task.
 You can format your text using the available options.
 To upload resources, images or other attachments, scroll down to the Attachments area.